Mischler Financial Group Corporate Responsibility Report*

 Long before corporate social responsibility became a best practice across multiple industries and organizations, since our inception in 1994, Mischler Financial Group has staunchly embraced the pillars associated with advancing environmental, ethical, philanthropic, and economic responsibility.

-1. To the above, our investment banking role within the context of corporate and municipal debt underwriting, 2021 found Mischler bidding on and/or committing firm capital to the underwriting/origination and placement of $10bil notional value of “responsible” issuances, as each of those corporate and municipal debt issuances is categorized as either “Sustainable”, “Social”, “Green”, and/or “Green/ Sustainable.”
+1. YTD 2023, Mischler investment banking roles within the context of corporate and municipal debt underwriting have had us bidding on and/or committing firm capital to the underwriting/origination and placement of $8.5bil notional value of “responsible” issuances.
+Each of those corporate and municipal debt issuances is categorized as either “Sustainable”, “Social”, “Green”, and/or “Green/ Sustainable.”

 In each instance where Mischler has committed firm capital (as well as human capital and related resources) towards the above-referenced underwritings, our contribution to corporate and social can be mapped to each CSR element.

-• Environmental Responsibility: 17/20 transactions in 2021 (YTD) are categorized as “Green” and/or “Green/Sustainable”; proceeds from the capital we helped raise have enabled Issuers to implement strategies and/or deploy additional capital to programs intended for climate improvement and environmental projects, and to a lesser extent, enhancing the environmental efficiency of manufacturing processes.
+• Environmental Responsibility: 10/15 transactions in (YTD) are categorized as “Green” and/or “Green/Sustainable”.
+Proceeds from the capital we helped raise have enabled Issuers to implement strategies and/or deploy additional capital to programs intended for climate improvement and environmental projects, and to a lesser extent, enhancing the environmental efficiency of manufacturing processes.

-• Social/Ethical Responsibility.
-At least 4 of 20 transactions can be viewed within the framework of both Social and Ethical (and to a lesser extent, Philanthropic, when considering ultimate use of proceeds), as those respective bond offerings are formally categorized as “Social Bonds”; a form of debt that allow investors to help raise funds for projects with positive social outcomes that in some cases, provide an investment return.
+• Social/Ethical Responsibility .
+5 of 15 transactions can be viewed within the framework of both Social and Ethical (and to a lesser extent, Philanthropic, when considering the ultimate use of proceeds), as those respective bond offerings are formally categorized as “Social Bonds”; a form of debt that allows investors to help raise funds for projects with positive social outcomes that in some cases, provide an investment return.
 They include projects on improving food security and access to education, as well as health care and financing.

 • Economic Responsibility has been achieved in both direct and indirect ways: